ocrmypdf/OCRmyPDF/docs/introduction.rst

 About PDF/A
 -----------

 `PDF/A <https://en.wikipedia.org/wiki/PDF/A>`_ is a standardized subset of the full PDF specification that is designed for archiving.
-PDF/A differs from PDF primarily by omitting features that would make it difficult to read the file in the future.
+PDF/A differs from PDF primarily by omitting features that would make it difficult to read the file in the future, such as embedded Javascript or references to external fonts.
 All fonts and resources needed to interpret the PDF must be contained within it.
-Generally speaking, scanned documents should be converted to PDF/A.
+Generally speaking, scanned documents should be converted to PDF/A. There are various conformance levels and versions, such as "PDF/A-2b".

+Since most people who scan documents are interested in reading them in the future, OCRmyPDF generates PDF/A-2b by default.

 PDF/A has a few drawbacks.
 Some PDF viewers include an alert that the file is a PDF/A, which may confuse some users.
 It also tends to produce larger files than PDF, because it embeds certain resources even if they are commonly available.

 What OCRmyPDF does
 ------------------